lcherone/lxc-query/docs/index.md

 ## Usage

-Essentially you can do any LXD operation with the single `lxc.query` method, or you can use the helper methods (see side menu).
+Essentially you can do any LXD operation with the single `lxc.query` method, or you can use the helper methods which cover all the LXD endpoints (see side menu).

 **Parameters & Call**